SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/regress.md

 By default, `nb2listw()` weights each neighbor of a polygon equally, although other weighting options are available.
-For example, you could weight a pair of neighbors more highly if their centroids are closer together.
+For example, you could give a link between a pair of neighbors a higher weight if their centroids are closer together.
 {:.notes}

 ===